 In launching the excavation, I saw Amheida not only as the set of opportunities mentioned earlier but also as a chance to look at a number of historical issues of longstanding interest to me.
 None of these is limited to late antiquity, but all-at least in my view of Egypt in late antiquity-reach a kind of fulfillment in this period and are thus well approached through Amheida and other sites of its chronological horizon.
 One is economic growth in antiquity, for which the rapid development of the Dakhla Oasis in the early Roman period and its later virtual collapse raise all sorts of interesting issues relevant to contemporary debates about whether Roman economic growth was only extensive or also intensive-that is, whether it represented growth in per capita GDP.
-The degree to which the development of remote areas was constrained by the cost of land transportation is an obvious factor here, but many other issues, like demand for products, technological change, and legal systems come into play as well.
+The degree to which the development of remote areas was constrained by the cost of land transportation is an obvious factor here, but many other issues like demand for products, technological change, and legal systems come into play as well.
 Another area of interest is urbanism in Hellenistic and Roman Egypt, particularly the nature of diachronic change.
 Here in Dakhla if anywhere we should be able to see the Roman impact, the changes from classical to late antique, and a genuine decline, probably based on locally contingent factors.
 Because Trimithis changed its status from a village to a city, it should be particularly interesting in this respect.
 Finally, the cultural mix of the oases and its change over time is open to our gaze.
 An Egyptian village and religious center with many pre-Roman centuries becomes a Roman city.
 Kellis, which was evidently a new foundation in the Graeco-Roman period and never a city, offers us a handy basis for comparison and contrast close at home.
 How similar is Trimithis to Kellis?
 What distinctions between village and city and within the region would we find?

 Before proceeding, I must note that like any large archaeological project, Amheida is a collaborative effort.
 The team is an international one, with members from as many as eleven countries at any moment.
-I owe much of what you will hear about the site to my colleagues in the project, particularly the archaeological field director, Paola Davoli; our Egyptologist, Olaf
+I owe much of what you will hear about the site to my colleagues in the project, particularly the archaeological field director, Paola Davoli [image 16], our Egyptologist,

-Kaper; and my papyrological colleague Raffaella Cribiore.
-For the comparative material concerning the site of Ain el-Gedida, I am indebted to its field director, Nicola Aravecchia.
+Olaf Kaper [image 17], and my papyrological colleague Raffaella Cribiore [image 18].
+For the comparative material concerning the site of Ain el-Gedida, I am indebted to its field director, Nicola Aravecchia [image 19].
 I shall signal some of their contributions in due course.

-The very small amount of documentary material concerning Trimithis known before excavation belonged to the period down to the fourth century, mainly references in papyri and tablets found at Kellis by the excavations there, and stray references from much longer-known material, including the Notitia Dignitatum, a list of military units and offices in the Roman Empire around 400, which tells us that it was the base of a cavalry unit called the Ala I Quadorum (the first "wing" of Quadi, the European tribe from which the cavalrymen were drawn when the unit was formed).
+The very small amount of documentary material concerning Trimithis known before excavation belonged to the period down to the fourth century, mainly references in papyri and tablets found at Kellis by the excavations there, and stray references from much longer-known material, including the Notitia Dignitatum, which tells us that it was the base of the Ala I Quadorum.
 A tax assessment for the oases in a Leipzig papyrus of the late 360s also comes from much the same period and shows Trimithis as the center of an area with a substantial tax base.